Automater/Web_Data_Extraction_from_Search_Engine/README.md

 ![Alt text](http://173.0.133.251/images/GitHub/results.jpg "Keyword")

-C.  Data extracted from the website.
+C.  Data extracted from the search results which may span multiple pages i.e. it can go to the next page until the last page automatically.

 ![Alt text](http://173.0.133.251/images/GitHub/extracted.jpg "Data extracted from the website")